How To Withdraw From Your RESP

 While withdrawing money may seem easy, withdrawing from an RESP account is probably the most confusing of all registered accounts.

-My experience with RESP withdrawals over the last four years has thought me a few things worth sharing.
+My experience with RESP withdrawals over the last four years has taught me a few things worth sharing.

 Understand The Money In Your RESP